Hillary Clinton Is Back: 4 Reasons Why Nominating Her Again Is a Risk and Three Major Reasons to Give Her Another Chance

 Hillary Clinton is Not Done Yet!

 Yes, you heard correctly.
 Hillary Clinton is back in the headlines again according to a report by Politico.
 It suggests that she will run for President again.
 Those of you that are in the progressive wing of the party are going to shake your heads and mutter to yourselves “oh GOD anyone but her.”
 This article will attempt to point out why such a move to nominate her again will be a risky decision.
 But doing so may be one of the most responsible decisions even if it will be risky.
 I will also attempt to analyze what Politico reports and offer my reasons for why it is worth the risk given what the United States has already been through after such a short time with this unqualified, Twitter ranting man.
 In other words, there are both risks and benefits to nominating Hillary Clinton again.
 If I were her, I wouldn't want to live the rest of my life knowing I lost a major national election to Donald Trump.
+Note: as recently as one month ago, she announced on CBS in an interview with Jane Pauley that she is done as a candidate.
+But nonetheless, here is my take on why giving her another chance to prove herself would have been an asset as well as a liability:

 The United States Would be a Stronger Nation Under Hillary Clinton